This post contains affiliate links for your convenience. View our full disclosure policy here.

 Subitizing is the ability to identify a small set of numbers quickly without actually counting.
 This skill is necessary for early math skills and continues to be an important skill throughout life!
-We can begin to teach subitizing in our classrooms in Pre-k and Kindergarten as soon as children have a solid foundation of counting and one to one correspondence, since subitizing relies on counting sets of numbers and objects in a set.
+We can begin to teach subitizing in our classrooms in Pre- K and Kindergarten as soon as children have a solid foundation of counting and one to one correspondence, since subitizing relies on counting sets of numbers and objects in a set.
 I’m excited to share with you today these Subitizing Activities and Centers for Pre-K & Kindergarten!
-These activities will make it so much fun for your students to practice subitizing numbers in your classroom math center or small groups!
+These activities will make it so much fun for your students to practice subitizing numbers in your classroom math centers or small groups!

 Subitizing Activities and Centers